fergomrom/routiner/README.md

 # Routiner

-Keep a daily schedule can be a hard thing, we all would like to do sport, read or eat properly but at the end we don't do anything.
+Keeping a daily schedule can be a hard thing, we all would like to do sport, read or eat properly but at the end we don't do anything.
 Routiner can help you to write down routines with a given frequency (daily, weekly or monthly) so you can check them as soon as you do them.

 ![Routiner screenshot](https://github.com/ferkaz/routiner/blob/master/public/img/screenshot1.png?raw=true)